 3. Buying Followers For The Gram

 You see a well establishes brand on Instagram.
 You visit their profile.
-Their content is actually worthy.
-You check their followers, they have a decent number 10,000 followers.
+Their content is worthy.
+You check their followers, they have a decent number of 10,000 followers.
 You click on an image you see only 100 likes.
 Something is fishy!
 And you are right.

 Buying followers will cause more harm to your brand than gaining credibility.
 Any frequent Instagram user can distinguish the difference between real and fake followers.
 You can’t convert fake followers to actual customers.
-Moreover, Instagram algorithm it’s able to identify fake followers.
+Moreover, the Instagram algorithm it’s able to identify fake followers.
 And it will bury your hashtags from the public.

 The good news is, Instagram is experimenting with no visible like’s content.
 It is implemented in some regions.
 That will help you reduce the burden of chasing likes.
-But until is fully implemented worldwide its better you work on building a real audience.
+But until it is fully implemented worldwide its better you work on building a real audience.
 A real tribe.

 4. You’re Pushing For Sales

-Also you can feature your customers on your feed or story.
+Also, you can feature your customers on your feed or story.